zingchart/ZingChart-Backbone/README.md

 View the files in the [example directory](examples) for working samples.

 You must have the ZingChart library loaded.
-We suggest you use our [snazzy CDN](http://cdn.zingchart.com/) to keep up to date with the latest build.
+We suggest you use our [CDN](http://cdn.zingchart.com/) to keep up to date with the latest build.

 In addition, you must include this library.
 We support inclusion through [require.js](http://requirejs.org/) and you can view an example in the examples directory.
 For now, we will do a simple script include.